TejasSriv/Medicines/README.md

    - Medicine data is stored on the device using an on-device storage service.

 5. **Autocompletion:**
-   - An API call to the OpenFDA is used to suggest medicine names as the user types.
+   - An API call to the RxNorm is used to suggest medicine names as the user types.
    - API caching is used to avoid repeated calls for the same data.

 6. **Future Features:**
    - The barcode scanning feature is planned for future iterations.
-   - Integration with other medicine APIs (e.g., RxNorm) for extended functionality.
+   - Integration with other medicine APIs for extended functionality.

 ## Prerequisites